 Sha Xin Wei, Professor at The European Graduate School / EGS.

-Sha Xin Wei is Director of the School of Arts, Media, and Engineering at Arizona State University in Phoenix, USA.
+Sha Xin Wei is Director of the School of Arts, Media, and Engineering, as well as the Director of Synthesis, at Arizona State University in Phoenix, USA.
 His research interests are essentially interdisciplinary; he focuses on topological media, visualisation technologies, intersections between mathematics and humanities, and the critical study of media arts and sciences.

 Sha Xin Wei studied mathematics at Harvard University and then completed his MA and PhD at Stanford University.
 His doctorate at Stanford University was devoted to “differential geometric performance and the technologies of writing in mathematics, computer science, and history and philosophy of science.”
 It already reflected the interdisciplinary interests he continues to pursue in his career.

 In 2001, he founded the Topological Lab at the Georgia Institute of Technology in Atlanta.
 He describes it as “a fresh and unique atelier for art based research about how to make the places in which we live richer but not more complicated.”